-1.4.2 Feedback process of the Institution may be c lassified as follows: Options:
+1.4.2 Feedback process of the Institution may be classified as follows: Options:

-Feedback collected, analysed and action tal Feedback collected, analysed and action ha Feedback collected and analysed Feedback collected Feedback not collected
+- 1. Feedback collected, analysed and action taken and feedback available on website

+- 2. Feedback collected, analysed and action has been taken

+- 3. Feedback collected and analysed

+- 4. Feedback collected

+- 5. Feedback not collected

-E. Feedback not collected
+- E. Feedback not collected

-D. Feedback collected
+- D. Feedback collected

-C. Feedback collected and analysed
+- C. Feedback collected and analysed

-B. Feedback collected, analysed and action has be en taken
+- B. Feedback collected, analysed and action has been taken

 Response: C. Feedback collected and analysed

 File Description Document

 Upload any additional information View Document

 URL for feedback report View Document